A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 Instinctively I turned my head to Darla.
 She was face forward watching Mr.Strilloni write on the whiteboard.
 Her mouth was open just a little and she was squinting.
 Strilloni’s handwriting was a catastrophe.
 Darla turned her head and caught me mid-stare.
 I panicked and turned forward, pretending there was something stuck in my eye.

 I might as well have been on Mars for Strilloni’s lesson that day.
 All I could think about was the great time I would be missing that weekend.
 How someone else would be keeping Darla company as she liberally drowned out all her inhibitions.
 I retraced all my steps that led to my lacking paper and hindsight began to poke, prod, and lecture me.
 Why didn’t I study more?
 Why wasn’t I more focused?
 Why did I have to watch so much stupid Netflix?
-But there was no answer to the hounding questions of my consciousness that would change the grade on the paper.
+But there was no answer to the hounding questions of my conscious that would change the grade on the paper.
 And I just couldn’t accept it.

-My blank stare at the front of class might have fooled him into thinking I was paying attention, but at that moment Mr.Strilloni was like a television screen in the background playing a show with the sound off as I continued to sulk.
+My blank stare toward the front of class might have fooled him into thinking I was paying attention, but at that moment Mr.Strilloni was like a television screen in the background playing a show with the sound off as I continued to sulk.
 The same thing went through my mind, over and over.

 All I wanted was to go to the cottage party.
 All I wanted was a god damn 60%